-- i. changes in nearby surface and groundwater quality and quantity resulting from land cover change and water withdrawals from the Project, including potential effects on river and stream peak flows and industrial and other users of nearby surface water and groundwater aquifers; - ii. effects of blasting on any dams within or adjacent to the Project area; - iii. effects of water withdrawal for the hydrogen and ammonia production facility on surface water flow, groundwater movement and aquifer recharge zones; - iv. effects of Project components (e.g., wind turbines and associated infrastructure) on water quality in protected public water supply areas, protected wellhead areas, unprotected public drinking water source areas, and private water sources; - v. effects of wastewater discharge from any treatment needed to produce required water quality for hydrogen/ammonia production or other desired use, on receiving environment; - vi. capacity of the receiving environment to manage wastewater discharge d) The EIS shall assess the effects of the Project on fish and fish habitat, including critical and sensitive times and habitats, shall be assessed for all phases of the Project.
+- i. changes in nearby surface and groundwater quality and quantity resulting from land cover change and water withdrawals from the Project, including potential effects on river and stream peak flows and industrial and other users of nearby surface water and groundwater aquifers; - ii. effects of blasting on any dams within or adjacent to the Project area; - iii. effects of water withdrawal for the hydrogen and ammonia production facility on surface water flow, groundwater movement and aquifer recharge zones; - iv. effects of Project components (e.g., wind turbines and associated infrastructure) on water quality in protected public water supply areas, protected wellhead areas, unprotected public drinking water source areas, and private water sources; - v. effects of wastewater discharge from any treatment needed to produce required water quality for hydrogen/ammonia production or other desired use, on receiving environment, including aquaculture operations; and - vi. capacity of the receiving environment to manage wastewater discharge from the hydrogen/ammonia production facility.

+d) The effects of the Project on fish, fish habitat (including critical and sensitive habitat) and fish populations by species (including species of special concern, threatened and endangered species, and rare species) shall be assessed for all phases of the Project.
 For each freshwater body and watercourse and the marine environment that may be affected (directly or indirectly) by the Project and has the potential to be frequented by fish, the following must be documented and considered in the determination of effects: